flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/visual_coding.md

 - Stimulus.
 - Stimulus onset.
 - Stimulus offset.
 - For multiple neurons: neuron-to-neuron coupling.
+Refer back to the [the head direction notebook from the first day](head_direction_fit) to see an example of fitting coupling filters.

 For the stimuli predictors, you probably want to model white and black separately.